 Provide an assessment of the jurisdiction's affirmative marketing actions for HOME units.
-92.351(b)
+24 CFR 91.520(e) and 24 CFR 92.351(a)

 All HOME funded affordable housing projects must adopt affirmative marketing procedures and submit the affirmative marketing plan to the City.
 During annual monitoring, overall performance related to fair housing and non-discrimination is monitored to ensure fair housing compliance.